mumoshu/node-detacher/README.md

 The second use-case is also important, because draining node before (AWS spot|GCP preemptive instance) termination notice handler doesn't fully cover it.

 [GCP/k8s-node-termination-handler](https://github.com/GoogleCloudPlatform/k8s-node-termination-handler) works relatively nice, but it still misses ability to control the deletion order within user pods and system pods.
+In addition to that, it has good reason to NOT use the evictions API(See [issue 16](https://github.com/GoogleCloudPlatform/k8s-node-termination-handler/issues/16)) so it doesn't respect PodDisruptionBudget.

 What if you have `istio` and `fluentd` in respective namespaces `istio-system` and `logging`, where your fluentd doesn't depend on `istio` and hence you want `istio` to be deleted earlier than `fluentd` so that `fluentd` can flush all the logs from `istio` until it shuts down?
 No way.
 But configuring the termination handler to not drain but cordon the node and adding `node-detacher` in your cluster gives you the flexible deletion order.